 Research

-I am interested in how performers create musical meaning, and in how notions of musicality have changed over time.
+I’m interested in how performers create musical meaning, and in how ideas of musicality have changed over time.

 In summer 2023 I finished a PhD in musicology at King’s College London.
-The project has been such a big part of my life that the project regularly comes up in conversation with musicians and audience members, so I’m often asked if there’s somewhere you can read a bit more about it.
-If that describes you, this is just the page you need!
+The project has been such a big part of my life that the project regularly comes up in conversation with musicians and audiences, and I’m often asked if there’s somewhere you can read a bit more about it — so here it is!

 What’s it about?

-The project focuses on the idea of ensemble in classical music.
+The project focuses on ideas about ensemble in classical music.

 I examined how ‘good ensemble’ has been thought about, exploring various cultural, philosophical and historical contexts of dominant contemporary beliefs.
 It also had a practical component: experimental performances with the Florian Ensemble.
 We copied some wonderful and surprising recordings by the Czech String Quartet from the late 1920s, aiming to get beyond description, and reach a more complex, embodied understanding.
 Sound examples are included alongside explanations of what we discovered.

-Getting to know early recordings in detail suggests a new and radical perspective on musical togetherness.
+Getting to know early recordings points towards a radical view of musical togetherness.

 I came to the view that it is contemporary incentives — and not anything about music’s ‘intrinsic nature’ — that discourages performers from widening the possibilities of ensemble interaction.
 Early recordings tell us a lot about the structure of classical music’s discourses.
 In the case of ensemble, language often hides the fact that alternatives are available at all!
 In offering a different take on those basic concepts, my project tries to incentivises performers to look for new and unique ways to make ensemble ‘work’.

-The way we talk about classical music now is fundamentally incoherent.
-We need a better, more empowering model.
+The way we talk about classical music is built on incoherence.
+We need a more truthful, more empowering model.

-The focus on ensemble quickly branched out into music philosophy.
-I propose a new conceptual model that allows classical musicians to explore, imagine, and create with greater independence and intensity.
-The research is based on historical precedent, but my analysis is deeply sceptical about ‘HIP’.
+The focus on ensemble quickly branched out into music philosophy, and in response to this evidence I started to develop a new conceptual model, one that allows classical musicians to explore, imagine, and create with greater independence and intensity.
+Although my work is based on historical precedent, I remain deeply sceptical about the underlying premises of ‘HIP’.
 Early recordings do not have to be used to uphold traditions or posit new norms, but can help us critique unexamined ideologies, and in the process empower performers to make classical music a healthier and less obedient, hierarchical culture.

 Listen to the Czech Quartet’s playing from 1928 merged with our attempts to capture their spirit.